Costumes Parisiens, fashion plates from 1912-1914

 As haute couture became an increasingly important part of the French fashion industry, fashion plates became miniature masterpieces advertising the latest creations designed or inspired by the best Parisian couturiers.
 Only a small number of high quality, limited edition fashion magazines were produced in Paris in the 1910s and the Costumes Parisiens on display in this exhibition serve as a stunning and vivid record of Parisian culture and fashion in the last years of the Belle Époque.
 The inclusion of fashion plates in the Library's collections is a testament to the diversity of the collecting tastes of the great Chester Beatty.

 We are grateful to the Department of Arts, Heritage and the Gaeltacht as well as RTÉ Supporting the Arts for supporting this exhibition and to the National Museums Northern Ireland for their generous loan of contemporary costumes.

-For all exhibitions currently on view please click HERE.
+For permanent exhibitions currently on view, please click HERE.